Hormonal changes, including those that happen during perimenopause, can trigger migraine episodes.

 A hormonal migraine can feel like a throbbing headache that affects one or both sides of the head and typically occurs with other symptoms, like light or sound sensitivity, nausea, or muscle pain.

 Hormonal changes are one of the many triggers of migraine episodes.

-During perimenopause — a period that generally lasts 2 to 8 years — your migraine headaches may get worse due to changing hormone levels, especially of estrogen and progesterone.
+During perimenopause, your migraine episodes may get worse due to changing hormone levels, especially of estrogen and progesterone.